VickieAbdul/alternative-python-libraries/README.md

 ---

-## 🧠 The Python Replacements You Didn’t Know You Needed
+## The Python Alternative Tools You Might Also need

 | Task | Popular Library | Alternative | Benefit |
 |------|------------------|-------------|---------|